 Sleeps 5 to 10 people.
-A bright top floor apartment, which is ideally situated for Southside festival venues (such as Zoo Venues, Summerhall Place and The Pleasance).
+A bright top floor apartment for 2022, which is ideally situated for Southside festival venues (such as Zoo Venues, Summerhall Place and The Pleasance).
 It comprises 5 double bedrooms, a spacious dining kitchen with table that seats 4/6 people along with comfortable sofas.
 The flat benefits from 2 bathrooms 1) with small bath, shower and WC and 2) with shower and WC.
 Wi-fi internet is also provided.
 In summary, a very well presented flat offering flexible accommodation for larger groups.
 Free street parking nearby too!
-Price from £5850 for a 28-30 night let (+ additional single mattress can also be provided for a small surcharge).
+Price from £6100 for a 28-30 night let (+ additional single mattress can also be provided for a small surcharge).

 July dates available from £1000 per weekor you can call us on 0131 478 1294 or simply email us

 Dalkeith Road – 5 bed Festival Apartment, Southside

 About the area

 The Southside of Edinburgh is just south of the Castle and close to Edinburgh's Old Town, a very popular term time location for students of Edinburgh University and during the summer for festival performers and visitors.

 It is home to many great festival venues such as C Venues, Zoo Venues, Summerhall Place, Queens Hall, The Pleasance Courtyard Underbelly and Assembly at Bristo Square and George Street Gardens.
 It's truly a very colourful area during the Edinburgh Fringe and Summer Festivals.
 There's plentiful and varied neighbourhood pubs and restaurants and permanent arts venues such as The Festival Theatre and Queens Hall underpin the area as a cultural hub.